gomorpheus/terraform-provider-morpheus/docs/resources/ansible_playbook_task.md

 - `command_options` (String) Additional commands options to pass during the execution of the ansible playbook
 - `execute_target` (String) The target that the ansible playbook will be executed on
 - `git_ref` (String) The git reference of the ansible repo to pull (main, master, etc.)
+- `labels` (Set of String) The organization labels associated with the task (Only supported on Morpheus 5.5.3 or higher)
 - `retry_count` (Number) The number of times to retry the task if there is a failure
 - `retry_delay_seconds` (Number) The number of seconds to wait between retry attempts
 - `retryable` (Boolean) Whether to retry the task if there is a failure